 Pursuant to clause 4(a), Schedule 18 of the Act, the TEO must describe in its proposed Plan how the TEO will give effect to the Government's current and medium-term priorities described in the TES.
-The Plan must outline how the TEO intends to achieve the priorities specified in the TES, and what relevant actions will be undertaken over the Plan period in line with the direction provided in Plan Guidance.
+Proposed Plans must respond to the priorities that the TEC sets in its Plan Guidance, Investment Briefs, and other strategic documents, to implement the Tertiary Education Strategy (TES).